mravanelli/pytorch-kaldi/README.md

 SincNet is a convolutional neural network recently proposed to process raw audio waveforms.
 In particular, SincNet encourages the first layer to discover more meaningful filters by exploiting parametrized sinc functions.
 In contrast to standard CNNs, which learn all the elements of each filter, only low and high cutoff frequencies of band-pass filters are directly learned from data.
 This inductive bias offers a very compact way to derive a customized filter-bank front-end, that only depends on some parameters with a clear physical meaning.

+For a more detailed description of the SincNet model, please refer to the following papers:

+- *M. Ravanelli, Y. Bengio, "Speaker Recognition from raw waveform with SincNet", in Proc. of SLT 2018 [ArXiv](https://arxiv.org/abs/1808.00158)*

+- *M. Ravanelli, Y.Bengio, "Interpretable Convolutional Filters with SincNet", in Proc. of NIPS@IRASL 2018 [ArXiv](https://arxiv.org/abs/1811.09725)*

 To use this model for speech recognition on TIMIT, to the following steps:
 1. Follows the steps described in the “TIMIT tutorial”.
 2. Save the raw waveform into the Kaldi ark format.
 To do it, you can use the save_raw_fea.py utility in our repository.
 The script saves the input signals into a binary Kaldi archive, keeping the alignments with the pre-computed labels.
 You have to run it for all the data chunks (e.g., train, dev, test).
 It can also specify the length of the speech chunk (*sig_wlen=200 # ms*) composing each frame.